top of page

 Article I, Section 9, Powers of Congress

-h.
-Power to Establish One Federal Law Enforcement Agency.
-TO raise and support a single Federal Law Enforcement Agency whose jurisdiction shall not extend beyond the borders of the Republic, which border includes any of its holdings as acquired in compliance with Article I, Section 9(i.); and TO assign their particular duties, and establish their protocols and proceedings.
-TO give this Agency the necessary authorities and rights to protect and execute the laws of the Republic and this Constitution; TO determine a just punishment for any citizen of the Republic or for any foreign person who violates any law within the boundaries of the Republic.
+f.
+Power to Establish One Worldwide Federal Law Enforcement Agency.
+TO raise and support a single Federal Law Enforcement Agency, which incorporates into one Agency, all former National Militias and Law Enforcement Agencies of any kind; whose jurisdiction shall extend to all parts of Earth; and TO assign their particular duties, and establish their protocols and proceedings.
+TO give this Agency the necessary authorities and rights to protect and execute the laws of the Republic and this Constitution; TO determine a just punishment for any citizen of the Republic who violates any law within the boundaries of the Republic.
 Congress shall pass no law granting immunity from punishment to any person, for any reason, at any time.

-Section 4 – Right to Protection by Law Enforcement Agencies and the Armed Forces
+Article IV, Section 4 – Right to protection by law enforcement agencies and the armed forces

 a.
 Number of Law Enforcement Officers per Population.
 There shall be one hundred law enforcement officers assigned to each ten thousand persons in areas with a population over one million persons; seventy-five assigned to each ten thousand persons in areas with a population over five-hundred thousand persons; fifty assigned to each ten thousand persons in areas with a population over two hundred fifty thousand persons; twenty-five assigned to each ten thousand persons in areas with a population at or under one hundred thousand persons.

-b.
-Use of Lethal and Non-lethal Weapons by Law Enforcement Personnel.
-Each law enforcement personnel, as prescribed by Congress, shall be armed with two forms of weapons, one non-lethal and one lethal.
-Congress shall outline the specific guidelines for the use of non-lethal and lethal weapons to subdue a person.
-Each officer shall be required to wear a uniform-mounted video camera at all times while on duty.
-Any officer who does not record the events of that officer’s interactions with any person, unless the ability to do so is inhibited, in any way, by that person, that officer’s actions, or that person’s, shall not be admissible as evidence against that person in a Court of law.

 d.
+Use of Lethal and Non-lethal Weapons by Law Enforcement Personnel. i) Each law enforcement personnel, as prescribed by Congress, shall be armed with two forms of weapons, one non-lethal and one lethal.
+Congress shall outline the specific guidelines for the use of non-lethal and lethal weapons to subdue a person. (ii) Each officer shall be required to wear a uniform-mounted video camera at all times while on duty.
+Any officer who does not record the events of that officer’s interactions with any person, (unless the ability to do so is inhibited, in any way, by that person), that officer’s actions in enforcing the law, or that person’s act in allegedly violating the law, shall not be admissible as evidence against that person in a Court of law.

-Supervision of Military and Law Enforcement.
-The Republic Militia and the Federal Law Enforcement Agency shall be under the direct supervision of the President, as given Executive authority pursuant to Article II, Sections 2(a.) and (b.) and under the guidelines of Congress as described in Article 1, Sections 9(g.) and (h.) of this Constitution.
+c.
+Supervision of Law Enforcement.
+The Federal Law Enforcement Agency shall be under the direct supervision of the President, as given Executive authority pursuant to Article II, Sections 2(a.) and (b.) and under the guidelines of Congress as described in Article I, Sections 9(g.) and (h.) of this Constitution.

 a.
 Authorization to Bear Arms.
 No person shall have the right to bear arms except those authorized by law to do so under Section 4 of this Article.
-The right to bear arms shall be strictly prohibited, except as authorized by Congress.
+The right to bear arms shall be strictly prohibited, except as authorized by Congress in the establishment and support of Law Enforcement.

 c.
 Manufacture and Distribution of Weapons.
-It shall be strictly prohibited for any person or entity to manufacture or distribute any weapon or any of its ammunition, of any kind, except as authorized by Congress for the sake of law enforcement, for the sake of the Military, or for the sake of personal sport as authorized by Congress.
+It shall be strictly prohibited for any person or entity to manufacture or distribute any weapon or any of its ammunition, of any kind, except as authorized by Congress for the sake of law enforcement, or for the sake of personal sport as authorized by Congress.
+Weapons manufactures, of any kind, shall be regulated and only approved by a license issued by Congress.
+The person or entity that initiates or performs the manufacture of any weapon or its ammunition, without Congressional approval, shall be charged with an act of treason against the people of the Republic.

 d.
 Possession of Weapons and Ammunition and Related Punishments.
 The possession of any weapon or ammunition by any person in violation of this Article shall be a first-degree felony offense and punished by imprisonment for six months on that person’s first offense, one year on the second offense, and then an additional one year of imprisonment for each new offense thereafter.
 A person who commits a crime with any arm, of any kind, shall be required to serve a period 50% longer than the sentence requirements of the original crime.